John Chapman's Guide to Getting Published

 Can you help me out?

-If you find these pages useful you can return the favour by downloading a FREE ebook from Amazon - even if you don't read it, it will help our rankings!
+If you find these pages useful you can return the favour by downloading a normally FREE ebook - even if you don't read it, it will help our rankings!
 I think you'll probably like it though.

 Which promotion sites do you recommend?

-There is a clear leader for effective book promotion websites, https://bookbub.com Unfortunately it is very expensive to promote there, prices range from about $150 to $1,000 depending on genre, and not all promotions are accepted.
+There is a clear leader for effective book promotion websites, https://bookbub.com It's effective because of its email lists which target readers of the sort of books you write.
+It also has a huge following and advertises to keep that following growing.
+Unfortunately it is very expensive to promote there, prices range from about $150 to $1,000 depending on genre, and not all promotions are accepted.
 Unless you manage the promotion very badly, you will make back more than the cost of the promotion.

 Less expensive but still effective promotion websites are: